mlabs-haskell/plutus-simple-model/README.md

 nix develop
 ```

-Inside the nix shell we can run buil and tests over make:
+Inside the nix shell we can run build and tests over make:

 ```
 make build